WarCraft Adventures: Lord of the Clans

 The Warcraft game that we were denied.

 Warcraft Adventures has an interesting history.
 Designed as a point and click game, it was originally set to ship back in 1997.
-The project unfortunately suffered technical problems as well as communication issues with the Russian animators at Animation Magic, leading to delays which pushed the game some one year late of its original due date.
-Although much of the game was done in terms of sounds, voices, art and puzzle design, Blizzard felt that the game didn’t measure up to the company’s standards and that it missed its timeline for an old-style point and click adventure – they’ve cancelled the project.
+The project unfortunately suffered technical problems as well as communication issues with the Russian animators at Animation Magic, leading to delays which pushed the game one year late of its original due date.
+Although much of the game was done in terms of sounds, voices, art and puzzle design, Blizzard felt that the game didn’t measure up to the company’s standards and that it missed its timeline for an old-style point and click adventure – and cancelled the project.
 Fans released a collective sigh of resentment but came to terms with the loss.

 Fast-forward some eighteen years and out of nowhere we get a leaked playable version of the game appear on the internet in September of 2016.
 Although you can hardly say it’s a finished product (the game is peppered with missing sounds, music and voice work), Warcraft Adventures is nonetheless a fully playable point and click adventure with a great story and enjoyable puzzles.
 You play as Thrall, an orc raised since infancy by humans and trained to fight by their side.
 He won’t have any of it, and after refusing to kill a captive orc as ordered, Thrall gets thrown into a dungeon and is sentenced to death.